MARTIMM/gnome-gtk3/docs/index.md

 A series of examples.

 ## Reference
-References of all the modules in all packages
+References of all the modules in all packages.
+All information is gathered here so there is no need to go to the other packages for information.

 ## Design
 Notes on how things are set up.